-Unless otherwise provided in the Plan, any distribution to be made by the Reorganized Debtor or the Disbursing Agent shall be made to the extent and at the time provided in Article 6 of the Plan.
+Unless otherwise provided in the Plan, any distribution to be made by the Reorganized Debtor shall be made by the Reorganized Debtor as soon as practicable after the Sale closes, or, in the event of an Alternative Sale or Auction, as soon as practicable after the closing of an Alternative Sale or Auction.
 In the event that any payment or act under the Plan is required to be made or performed on a date that is not a Business Day, then the making of such payment or the performance of such act may be completed on the next succeeding Business Day, but shall be deemed to have been completed as of the required date.